- Fellowship Day 2019

-14.20 Where there are concerns that a child is at risk, the veterinary surgeon or veterinary nurse should consider seeking further advice (on an anonymous basis initially if needs be) or making a report to, for example, the NSPCC (Tel: 0808 800 5000 / www.nspcc.org.uk/what-you-can-do/report-abuse), the local child protection team or the police.
+14.20 Where there are concerns that a child is at risk, the veterinary surgeon or veterinary nurse should consider seeking further advice (on an anonymous basis initially if needs be) or making a report to, for example, the NSPCC (Tel: 0808 800 5000 / NSPCC - Reporting Child Abuse), the local child protection team or the police.

 14.21 Where a disclosure of domestic abuse is made to a veterinary surgeon or veterinary nurse a report should only be made to the appropriate authorities if the victim agrees.
 If the victim does not agree to the matter being reported, then the veterinary surgeon or veterinary nurse should encourage the victim to approach agencies or organisations through which they can seek help.

 14.22 For further information and practical guidance, please see:

 - The Links Group guidance ‘Recognising abuse in humans and animals: Guidance for the veterinary team’ (The Links Group Homepage) and, in particular, the Links Group AVDR protocol for dealing with suspected animal or domestic abuse.

 - The NSPCC leaflet, ‘Understanding the links: child abuse, animal abuse and family violence - information for professionals’ (NSPCC Homepage)